For direct admission to the PhD programme:

 Level 2, Clinical Research Centre, Block MD11

 Applicants are advised to read carefully the general instructions before submitting their application online.

 Online application will not be considered if the hardcopy application and supporting documents are not received by the closing date.

-There is only one intake per academic year that is in August.
-All applications must reach the Alice Lee Centre for Nursing Studies by 15 November (of the previous year) for the following year’s intake.
+There are two intakes per academic year, one in August and the other in January.
+All applications must reach the Alice Lee Centre for Nursing Studies by 15 November (of the previous year) for the August intake, and by 15 May (of the previous year) for the January intake.

 All shortlisted applicants will be required to attend an interview.
 Selection of applicants will be based upon commitment to higher degree studies, area of research interest and academic merit.

 IMPORTANT: The University has not engaged any external agencies to undertake graduate student recruitment on its behalf.
 Candidates interested in our graduate programmes are advised to apply directly to the University and not through any agents.
 Candidates who apply through agents will not have any added advantage in gaining admission.
 Alice Lee Centre for Nursing Studies reserves the right to reject applications without giving reasons.

 As a guide, the annual tuition fees for the subsidized nursing graduate research programmes for academic year 2017/2018 are as follows: